moble/GWFrames/README.md

 * C++ compiler
 * GNU Scientific Library <http://www.gnu.org/software/gsl/>

-To use the optional -- but highly recommended -- Python interface:
+To use the optional—but highly recommended—Python interface:
 * SWIG v2.0 or greater
 * Python v2.7 (v2.6 or v3.3+ should work, but are untested)
 * NumPy <http://www.numpy.org/>